-What happens if the weather gets very bad – do we have to keep walking because it is a one-way track during the peak season – or can we turn back?
+If the weather is severe, do we have to keep walking because it is a one-way track during the booking season, or can we turn back?

-If severe weather or injury forces your return, of course you may do so.
-The booking system manages departures only, so there is no pressure to keep on walking if injury, ill-preparedness, or severe weather forces your return.
+You can turn back if severe weather (or injury) forces you to do so.
+The booking system manages departures only, so there is no pressure to independent walkers to keep on walking if injury, ill-preparedness, or severe weather forces your return.
 Your safety is most important.
 Most well-prepared, experienced walkers can put up with quite severe weather on the track.
 It is frequent for walkers to experience ‘all seasons in one day’.
 You are walking through an alpine region, with rain, hail, sleet and snow possible at any time of the year.
 Preparation and fitness is critical.

 What about drinking water?

-Each hut has a rainwater tank.
-You can also collect water from deep lakes or flowing streams.
-Of course, the water within our national parks is not treated.
-You may prefer to boil water for 3 minutes, or use iodine tablets or a water filter.
+Each main hut has a rainwater tank.
+Fill your bottles each morning.
+If you need to collect water between huts, deep lakes and flowing creeks and rivers are safest.
+However the quality cannot be guaranteed, so you may prefer to boil water for 3 minutes, or use iodine tablets or a water filter.